-African Independent Churches
+African Independent Churches (AICs)

-The largest grouping of Christian churches is the African Independent Churches (AICs), and one of the most dramatic aspects of religious affiliation has been the rise of the AIC movement.
+The largest grouping of Christian churches is the AlCs, and one of the most dramatic aspects of religious affiliation has been the rise of this movement.

 Although these churches originally resulted from a number of breakaways from various mission churches (the so-called Ethiopian churches), the AlCs have developed their own dynamics and momentum and continue to flourish.
 The majority can therefore no longer be regarded as Ethiopian churches, but are Zionist or Apostolic churches.
 The Pentecostal movement also has its independent offshoots in this group.